SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 compression if the available heap left is smaller than the number of bytes specified by compile-time option GC\_AFTER\_LOAD\_THRESHOLD, which is 2048 by default.

+If you want to make sure that all conses that can be are compressed you have to call the garbage collector twice.

 Compile-time option VERBOSE\_COMPRESSED\_CONS is set, the GC will print a 'C' to the currently active output channel.